PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_4.md

     return unstacked
 ```

-This updated function should address the issue with unstacking hierarchical columns and obtaining the correct level numbers.

-This corrected code should resolve the KeyError issue and be able to handle the unstacking of hierarchical columns effectively.

-This fix should address the GitHub issue titled "MultiIndexed unstack with tuple names fails with KeyError."
+This corrected version of the function should now handle the multi-index and its properties accurately, resulting in the correct reshaping and unstacking of the data.
+This fix should resolve the issue reported in the GitHub Issue and ensure that the failing test cases are passed.